Electronics Design

 Next, I attempted soldering female pins for the first time.
 Initially, I followed the method recommended by Frake Waßmuth.
 I fixed one pin of the female pin header to the board by soldering it in place and carefully readjusted its position as needed to ensure the pins were orthogonal to the PCB.
 Subsequently, I proceeded to cautiously solder each pin on the front layer.
 However, despite my efforts, this approach did not yield a satisfactory finish.
 In light of this, I opted for a different approach to tackle this challenge.

-I made the decision to commence soldering from the back of the PCB to ensure a secure connection between the front and back pin pads.
-To achieve this, I utilized solder wire with a diameter of 0.5 mm.
-I inserted the solder wire between the pin and the pin hole, applying pressure until it could no longer be pushed further inside the hole.
-Next, I heated up the pin with the soldering iron until the wire melted, effectively soldering the pin to the pad on the back side of the PCB.
+I decided to start soldering from the back of the PCB to ensure a secure connection between the front and back pin pads.
+To achieve this, I used solder wire with a diameter of 0.5 mm.
+I inserted the solder wire between the pin and the pin hole, exerting pressure until it couldn't be pushed further inside the hole.
+Then, I heated up the pin with the soldering iron until the wire melted, effectively soldering the pin to the pad on the back side of the PCB.
+Even though I didn't directly apply solder on the pad of the front side, I ensured connectivity by employing this method and verified continuity between both pads.

 Image 1